4-Ingredient Hard Boiled Egg Bento Box

 Ingredients You’ll Need

-📌 OPTIONAL INGREDIENTS: If you have another section in your bento box, you can add some fresh veggies like baby carrots, celery sticks, cucumber slices, or bell pepper strips.
-You can also top your hard-boiled eggs with red pepper flakes, everything bagel seasoning, or just salt & pepper to boost the flavor a bit.
+📌 OPTIONAL INGREDIENTS: Oh my gosh, there are SO many different ways to customize this bento box!
+You can add fresh veggies like baby carrots, celery sticks, cucumber slices, or bell pepper strips.
+For extra flavor, top your hard-boiled eggs with red pepper flakes, everything bagel seasoning, or good ol’ salt & pepper.

-📌 Eggs: cooked meatballs, cooked chicken nuggets, turkey or ham deli meat slices, pepperoni/salami slices.
-If you’re on a low-cholesterol or heart-healthy diet, you can scoop out the yolks and only pack the egg whites to decrease the amount of saturated fats in this recipe
+📌 Eggs: If you don’t like eggs, you can use another protein like cold cuts, cooked meatballs, or cooked chicken nuggets.
+If you’re on a low-cholesterol or heart-healthy diet, you can scoop out the yolks and just pack the egg whites.

 Equipment You’ll Need